Kotlin/KEEP/proposals/override-extension-methods.md

 }
 ```

-Another addition would be to allow to explicitly overload methods in subtypes if they are defined open like this:
+Another addition would be to allow to explicitly overload methods in subtypes (introducing a new keyword `overload`) if they are defined open like this:

 ```kotlin
 open class A {